Skip to main content

 Decreasing term is a type of term life insurance by which death benefit decreases over time, typically each year.
 However premiums may or may not remain the same throughout a term.

 A single term may last several years usually ranges from 5 to 30 years.
-If a policyholder dies within a term his beneficiaries will receive death benefit from an insurer, but if outlives a term, he or she can renew it.
-Medical examination is usually required during the renewal of a term.
+If a policyholder dies within a term his beneficiaries receive death benefit from an insurer.
+A policyholder can renew a term once is up.
+Usually, medical examination is required during the renewal of a term.

 A decreasing term is often used to cover loans especially capital repayment mortgage.